The Best Lentil Stew Recipe To Try at Home

 Instructions

-- Heat up a large saucepan over medium heat and add 1 tablespoon of the olive oil.
+- Heat a large saucepan over medium heat and add one tablespoon of the olive oil.
 When hot, add the bacon and cook until it is brown but not crisp.

 - Add the diced onion and cook for about 3 minutes until you can smell them release their aromatics.

-- When done cooking, remove the thyme spring from the lentils.
-You may find like I did that it breaks up into pieces and is hard to remove every bit of it.
+- When done cooking, could you remove the thyme spring from the lentils?
+Like I did, you may find it breaks up into pieces, and it is hard to remove every bit of it.
 Don't worry; it adds a little additional flavor to the stew.

 - The recipe says to drain the lentils and return them to the pot.
 My experience was there was nothing to drain.
-I'm not sure if this was because I used red lentils rather than green lentils but I don't think so.
+I don't think so if this was because I used red lentils rather than green ones.
 So if you experience the same, don't worry about it.

-- Add the pureed vegetables to the lentils and give them a stir.
+- Add the pureed vegetables to the lentils and stir them.

-- Heat a small skillet over medium heat, add the remaining 4 tablespoons of oil and then the garlic.
+- Heat a small skillet over medium heat; add the remaining four tablespoons of oil and the garlic.
 Reduce the heat to low and cook the garlic for about a minute.

-- Serve it in a bowl and top with the chicken thighs but do try this with other meals as a side dish.
-Lot's of flavor and easy to prepare.
-And don't hesitate to create your own version using other ingredients you have on hand.
+- Serve it in a bowl and top with the chicken thighs, but do try this with other meals as a side dish—lots of flavor and easy to prepare.
+And don't hesitate to create your version using other ingredients you have on hand.

 Notes